zrythm/zrythm/doc/user/editing/edit-modes.rst

    Copyright (C) 2020 Alexandros Theodotou <alex at zrythm dot org>
    See the file index.rst for copying conditions.

+.. _edit-modes:

 Edit Modes
 ==========

-When working in each editor, you will most likely be using the cursor tools provided by Zrythm to create, edit and delete objects.
+When working in each editor or arranger, you will most likely be using the cursor tools provided by Zrythm to create, edit and delete objects.
 Each cursor signifies a separate edit mode, and Zrythm offers the following edit modes.